grosz99/streamlit-datamining-app/README.md

 ## Usage

 1. Start by selecting either the sample dataset or uploading your own CSV file
-2. Choose between the Data Cleaning Lab or Data Exploration Lab
+2. Choose between the Data Cleaning Lab, Data Exploration Lab, or Prediction Models Lab
-3. Follow the intuitive interface to clean and analyze your data
+3. Follow the intuitive interface to clean, analyze, and model your data

 ### Data Cleaning
 - Select a column to clean